Loading...

 How to consume Juice without glucose spikes

-Consume your juice alongside a source of protein or healthy fats, such as a handful of nuts, a piece of cheese, or a boiled egg.
-This combination can help slow down the absorption of sugar.
+Drink juice alongside a source of protein, like a handful of nuts or a piece of cheese.
+This can help slow down the absorption of sugars from the juice.

 Opt for Whole Fruits